nasa/cumulus/docs/development/forked-pr.md

 ![screenshot 2018-10-12 14 37 49](https://user-images.githubusercontent.com/1933118/46869547-80d31480-ce2c-11e8-9d2f-b8e1ea01fdb6.png)

-1. Merge the forked PR to the new branch
+1. After code review and approval, merge the forked PR to the new branch.

 1. If the travis tests, merge the new branch to master